Aspirations > Outstanding Questions

 There are three major developments happening or about to happen in the Hove Station area.
 This is the result of top-down planning by the city council.
 In response to this, the Hove Station Neighbourhood Forum have produced ‘The Hove Station Quarter Concept Plan and Options Study’ (ideas for a Master Plan).
-This features a wide range of proposals – including public squares, bridge, footways and a possible school site – in order to support and accommodate this development.
+This features a wide range of community-led proposals – including public squares, bridge, footways and a possible school site – in order to support and accommodate this development.
 This work was led by residents including town planning experts and architects.
 It was funded by DCLG and prepared by urban design specialists AECOM.
 This is an evolving plan and we are seeking feedback from the local community.
 Please see the questions below.

 Read the Study by AECOM